laurent-martin/aspera-hsts-operations/README.md

 - A self-managed system with admin access, typically a Linux Virtual Machine
 - A public IP address where this machine is reachable on a minimum of 2 TCP ports and 1 UDP port
-- A DNS A record (FQDN) for that IP address (or use freedns, see below)
+- A DNS A record (FQDN) for that IP address (or use FreeDNS, see below)
-- A TLS certificate for that FQDN (or use letsencypt see below: requires port TCP/443)
+- A TLS certificate for that FQDN (or use `letsencypt` see below: requires port TCP/443)
 - The installation package for HSTS: for example:

   `ibm-aspera-hsts-4.4.5.1646-linux-64-release.rpm`